Most non-native speakers think that their accent will improve when they work on their pronunciation.

 Of course, you can always check to be sure by looking in a dictionary!

-That said, the sooner you can tune your ear to listening to this stress, the quicker you’re going to be able to pronounce words more like a native speaker.
+That said, the sooner you can tune your ear to listening to this stress, the quicker you’re going to be able to pronounce words clearly.

 In my opinion, stress accounts for 60 to 75 percent of your accent in English.

-When you start to master word and sentence stress, you’ll start to sound even more like a native English speaker.
+When you start to master word and sentence stress, you’ll start to sound even more natural.

-If you’d like more guidance on word and sentence stress, be sure to check out my Stress Simplified program.
+If you’d like more guidance on word and sentence stress and thought groups, be sure to check out my Stress Simplified program.

 You’ll practice with over 50 drills to tune your mouth and your ear!